Vic Park Tunnel, New Zealand

-Auckland's Vic Park Tunnel project, the third and final phase in the Central Motorway Junction (CMI) improvements programme, extends 2.2km from Auckland Harbour Bridge through St Mary's Bay and Victoria Park to Wellington Street.
-The project is expected to be completed by 2012, two years earlier than originally scheduled.
+Auckland’s Vic Park Tunnel project, the third and final phase in the Central Motorway Junction (CMI) improvements programme, extends 2.2km from Auckland Harbour Bridge through St Mary’s Bay and Victoria Park to Wellington Street.

 The 440m-long Vic Park Tunnel (VPT) is the first tunnel to be constructed in Auckland.
 The tunnel is expected to reduce congestion through Auckland’s central motorway.